.

 Certan de May

-2014 - powerful wine with remarkable acidity, tannic, broad, very good potential.
+2014 - powerful wine with remarkable acidity, tannic, broad, and excellent potential.
 91+p.

 2011 - muscular, ripe to the edge, splendid acidity and grip, Firm meaty aftertaste.
 91+p.

 2010 - Sappy and powerful, tight and complex, concentrated.
-A bit rustic style.
+A bit of rustic style.
 92p.

 Domaine de Chevalier

 I went there in the evening.
-Funny enough they didn't harvest either at D.d.Chevalier this particular day.
-As Olivier Bernard later told me, there was no hurry for him to pick grapes, he could just wait for optimal harvesting conditions.
+Funny enough, they didn't harvest either at D.d.Chevalier this day.
+As Olivier Bernard later told me, there was no hurry for him to pick grapes; he could wait for optimal harvesting conditions.

-Tasting started with line-up of Clos des Lunes wines.
-Clos des Lunes is situated between two communes in Sauternes & Barsac district, Sauternes and Bommes, and covers app.
+The tasting started with a line-up of Clos des Lunes wines.
+Clos des Lunes is situated between two communes in Sauternes & Barsac district, Sauternes and Bommes, and covers the app.
 55 ha vineyard planted with 35 years old vines of 70% Semillon and 30% Sauvignon Blanc.
-Olivier Bernard became interested in this vineyard some years ago after realising how excellent Semillon was growing there and that he could produce a high-quality white wines, different than his own D.d.Chevalier white.
-First vintage at Clos des Lunes was 2012.
+Olivier Bernard became interested in this vineyard some years ago after realizing how excellent Semillon was growing there and that he could produce high-quality white wines, different than his own D.d.Chevalier white.
+The first vintage at Clos des Lunes was in 2012.

-Clos des Lunes is made in three versions; Lune Blanche which is the dryest one, to enjoy young with its fruitiness and freshness, it's matured in small vats for 6-7 months.
-Next is Lune d'Argent which is treated with 6-7 months in 25% oak and 75% small vats, it's more sweetness.
-The third version is Lune d'Or, which is kept in barrels for 15 months, and has more depth, vibrancy, sweetness and purity than Lune Blanche and Lune d'Argent.
+Clos des Lunes is made in three versions; Lune Blanche, which is the dryest, to enjoy young with its fruitiness and freshness; it's matured in small vats for 6-7 months.
+Next is Lune d'Argent, treated with 6-7 months in 25% oak and 75% small vats; it's more sweetness.
+The third version is Lune d'Or, which is kept in barrels for 15 months and has more depth, vibrancy, sweetness, and purity than Lune Blanche and Lune d'Argent.

 2014 Clos des Lunes Lune d'Argent - more complex, intense and with better structure than Lune Blanche.
 89p.